Tips to Prevent Fraud

 - Larger-than-normal orders

-- Orders that include several of the same item
+- Orders that include several of the same items

 - Shipping to an international address (Very High Risk)